Nikon FE2 Review: The most underrated Nikon in history

 |Power source:||3V lithium hattery 1 x CR-1/3N or 2x 1.55Y S-76 / SR44 or 2x 1.5V LR-44|

 |Dimensions:||142.5mm(W) x 90.0mm(H) x 57.5mm(D)|

-The Nikon FE2 belongs to the advanced intermediate range, where we can also find the “FM” models.
+The Nikon FE2 belongs to the advanced intermediate range of Nikon’s 35mm cameras, where we can also find the “FM” models.
 It is mainly intended for advanced amateurs or professionals who require a backup camera for different situations.
 It can be found in two colors; silver and black.

 The FE2 is an electronic shutter camera, which means it requires power to access the entire speed range.
 The mechanically actuatable and backup speed is 1/250sec.

 This is why it was never a favorite with photojournalists, who preferred a fully mechanical camera like the FM2, which is capable of shooting in extreme situations (such as extreme cold).
 Although this idea is not entirely correct, since some mechanical cameras can also fail at low temperatures.

 It is precisely because of this idea that the FE2 could not have the prominence that it certainly deserves, a small prejudice can cause a great impact on the market.